public-awesome/cw-nfts/contracts/cw1155-base/README.md

 # Cw1155 Basic

-This is a basic implementation of a cw1155 NFT contract.
-It implements the [CW1155 spec](../../packages/cw1155/README.md) and is designed to be deployed as is, or imported into other contracts to easily build cw1155-compatible NFTs with custom logic.
+This is a basic implementation of a cw1155 contract.
+It implements the [CW1155 spec](../../packages/cw1155/README.md) and is designed to be deployed as is, or imported into other contracts to easily build cw1155-compatible tokens with custom logic.

 Implements: